Chinese mantis: Culture

 There are two martial arts styles created to mimic the movements of the Chinese mantis.
-Developed in the Shandong province of China in the mid-1600s, Praying Mantis kung-fu is based on the quick movements and techniques of the Chinese mantis.
+Developed in the Shandong province of China in the mid-17th century, Praying Mantis kung-fu is based on the quick movements and techniques of the Chinese mantis.
 An unrelated style of kung fu that was developed by the Hakka people in Southern China is known as Southern Praying Mantis.

-Master Mantis, one of the supporting characters in the 2008 Dreamworks Animation film franchise Kung Fu Panda, is a Chinese mantis and one of the members of the Furious Five.
+Master Mantis, one of the supporting characters in the 2008 DreamWorks Animation film franchise Kung Fu Panda, is a Chinese mantis and one of the members of the Furious Five.